TL;DR

 Seeing a large potential saving on the Policy in Trust Saver is the first step.
 Here's what to do next:

-1. Get Expert Guidance: While setting up a trust can be straightforward, the implications are significant.
-A specialist broker like WeCovr can talk you through the process, ensuring you understand the type of trust that best suits your needs.
+- Get Expert Guidance: While setting up a trust can be straightforward, the implications are significant.
+A WeCovr specialist or one of our broker partners can talk you through the process, ensuring you understand the type of trust that suits your needs.

 Secure Your Family's Full Financial Future

-Protecting your life insurance payout is a key part of your financial plan, but it's also important to have the right underlying cover in place.
+Protecting your life insurance claim payment is a key part of your financial plan, but it's also important to have the right underlying cover in place.

-• Life Insurance: This is the foundation of your family's protection.
-If you don't have a policy yet, or if your circumstances have changed since you took one out, it’s vital to ensure you have the right amount of cover.
-At WeCovr, we help you compare quotes from leading UK insurers to find the best policy for your needs and budget.
+Life Insurance: This is the foundation of your family's protection.
+If you don't have a policy yet, or if your circumstances have changed since you took one out, it’s vital to help support you have the right amount of cover.
+A WeCovr specialist or one of our broker partners can help you compare quotes from leading UK insurers to find a strong fit for your needs and budget.
 Explore our life insurance options to get started.

 As a WeCovr customer, you also get complimentary access to our AI-powered calorie and nutrition tracking app, CalorieHero, to support your health and wellness goals.
 Furthermore, customers who buy life insurance or private medical insurance through us can often benefit from discounts on other types of cover.